dhmunro/dudley/README.md

   * Human readable layout description encourages you to think carefully about how you store your data.
 By adding comments a layout file you can document your data.
+  * Libraries are very lightweight compared to HDF5 or PDB.
   * Fully compatible with numpy/scipy.
   * Array dimensions can be parameters stored in the data stream so that a single layout can describe many different datasets